AbdullahTamer27/SupplementaryWork-Prognosis-model-/README.md

-# Project Title
+# Prognosis Model for multi target classifiation of myocardial infarction complications

 This project contains two models.
 One of the models is working correctly, while the other is not.

 ## Models

 1. **Working Model**:
-   - Description: Provide a brief description of the working model.
+   - Description: Multi-label classification task that contains the working and preprocessed dataset.
    - Status: Working

-2. **Non-working Model**:
+2. **Neural Network**:
-   - Description: Provide a brief description of the non-working model.
+   - Description: a bunch of models that ended up not working,only used the feature selection from here.
    - Status: Not working

 ## Getting Started